metamorph-inc/openmeta-vahana/README.md

 **Comparison of `vahana_optimizer.py` and `sizingTradeStudy.m` results:**
 ![vahana_optimizer.py](images/Vahana_OpenMDAOOptimizerVsTradeStudy.PNG)

 In the 4th paragraph of the 'Trade Study Results' section of [Vahana Configuration Trade Study — Part II](https://vahana.aero/vahana-configuration-trade-study-part-ii-1edcdac8ad93), A³ Team Member Mr. Geoffrey Bower states that for most transport aircraft the maximum fuel weight is roughly a third of the maximum takeoff weight.
-Therefore, we added an additional constraint to the OpenMDAO model that limited battery mass to less than one third of the maximum takeoff mass.
+Therefore, we added another constraint to the OpenMDAO model that limited battery mass to less than one third of the maximum takeoff mass.
 This OpenMDAO driver is located in `openmeta-vahana/scripts/fuel-constraint.py`, and results can be seen below.

 **Effect of Added Constraint Limiting Fuel Weight to less than 1/3 of MTOW:**
 ![vahana_optimizer_fuel_constraint.py](images/Vahana_OpenMDAOOptimizerWithFuelConstraint.png)